 Ross Dawson highlights the essential ingredients for establishing strong client relationships and why it's critical to provide value to everyone you serve.
 Whether you're a freelancer or large agency, this excellent book shows you how to lead key clients into lasting, profitable and high-value relationships.

 9. The Trusted Advisor by David H. Maister, Robert Galford and Charles Green

-Now Green and Galford have teamed up with the acclaimed David Maister in order to help you.
+Now Green and Galford have teamed up with the acclaimed David Maister to help you.
 In this straightforward guide, the authors show readers that the key to professional success goes well beyond technical mastery or expertise.
-Today, it's all about the vital ability to earn the client's trust and thereby win the ability to influence them.
-An essential read.
+Today, it's all about the vital ability to earn the client's trust and thereby win the ability to influence them — an essential read.